volumio/volumio-plugins/plugins/miscellanea/peppyMeter/readme.md

 volumio vrestart
 ```

 Now, install the plugin.
-It may takes several minutes.
+It may take several minutes.
 Wait for it in the UI!

 ```